TobiasFranek/slp-styleguide/src/markdown/components/buttons.md

 #### Notes

 This should be used, when there is no label in the button.
-You should also use this instead of the **primary button**, when you want to use an icon in the button.
+You should also use this instead of the **primary button** when you want to use an icon in the button.

 </div>